ccsjunio/Thescent/README.md

 # B - HOW TO BUILD AND RUN:

-1. Get the source code from [FOL](https://www.fanshaweonline.ca/d2l/home/996074)
+1. Clone the source code from this page.
 2. Run BellEngine.sln, this solution was created with VS2019 and VC++ 142.
 3. Rebuild the solution.
 	This should work for all combinations of configuration (Debug/Release) and platform (x86/x64).
+Release/x64 preferably.
 4. Run Game to load the simulation.
 5. Read the documentation files, for the paper on Thescent $(SolutionDir)Documentation\Thescent.pdf, for controls $(SolutionDir)Documentation\Controls.docx and for architecture $(SolutionDir)Documentation\Architecture.pptx.
 6. Check the assets folder for dynamic loaded data.